ABG Shipyard fraud case: CBI files charge sheet against ex-chairman Rishi Agarwal, others | Business

 - India

+The agency has so far detected alleged diversion of Rs 5,000 crore and has kept the probe open, officials said.
+Some luxury properties of Agarwal have been seized by the CBI as well, they said.
+The CBI has alleged that accused misrepresented and falsified the audited books of the company. ''False entries and information with regard to corporate guarantees, overstatement of subsidy amount and non-disclosure of non-fund based credit facilities availed from banks and financial institutions, were made in the audited financial statements,'' the statement said.

+It said that CBI probe has shown ''sham contracts'' by the company with its three Singapore-based offshore group entities fraudulently getting numerous bank guarantees issued between 2010-2013 resulting into alleged diversion and subsequent loss to the banks.

-The agency registered the case on February 7 this year under the IPC and the Prevention of Corruption Act on a complaint from the State Bank of India for the alleged offences of criminal conspiracy, cheating, criminal breach of trust and abuse of official position. ''The SBI with an exposure of Rs 2,468.51 crore was part of a consortium of 28 banks and financial institutions led by ICICI Bank.
-The ABG Shipyard being a major player in the Indian shipbuilding industry operated from its shipyards located at Dahej and Surat in Gujarat with the capacity to build vessels up to 18,000 dead weight tonnage (DWT) at Surat shipyard and 1,20,000 dead weight tonnage (DWT) at Dahej shipyard," an FIR had alleged.
+''It was also found that borrower company siphoned off public money by establishing Letter of Credits in favour of another Singapore based firm purportedly for import of designs and drawings for various vessels,'' the agency said.
+The 25 against whom the charge sheet has been filed include former Chairman ABG Shipyard Ltd Rishi Agarwal, the company and former officials -- CFO Dhananjay Datar, Vice President Accounts Praveen Bhandari, then Assistant Vice President (Accounts), Santhanam Muthuswamy, one Balaji Gopal and M.N.
+Ahmed of a company Nisar and Kumar.
+The agency had registered the case on February 7 this year under the IPC and the Prevention of Corruption Act on a complaint from the State Bank of India for the alleged offences of criminal conspiracy, cheating, criminal breach of trust and abuse of official position.
+Agarwal was arrested on September 21 and is presently in judicial custody. ''The SBI with an exposure of Rs 2,468.51 crore was part of a consortium of 28 banks and financial institutions led by ICICI Bank.
+The ABG Shipyard being a major player in Indian ship building industry operated from its shipyards located at Dahej and Surat in Gujarat with capacity to build vessels up to 18,000 dead weight tonnage (DWT) at Surat shipyard and 1,20,000 dead weight tonnage (DWT) at Dahej shipyard,'' an FIR had alleged.
+The agency had conducted searches on February 12 that led to the recovery of books of accounts of borrower company, purchase and sales details, share registers, various contract files etc. Further, LOCs against the accused had been opened, the CBI said, adding, ''During investigation conducted at various places, several witnesses including officials of the said private company, bank officials, etc were examined,'' it said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)